eleonoragatti44/Transposition-ECProject/README.md

 # Transposition, a bio-inspired operator

 Evolutionary Computation's project.
-The course was delivered by the University of Coimbra in the academic year 2020-21 and helde by prof. [Ernesto Costa](https://ernesto.dei.uc.pt/)
+The course was delivered by the University of Coimbra in the academic year 2020-21 and helded by prof. [Ernesto Costa](https://ernesto.dei.uc.pt/)

 ## Description